-Environmental, Social and Governance (ESG) gained popularity in recent years, and is used by organizations to help them reduce financial, reputational and operational risks.
+Environmental, Social and Governance (ESG) gained popularity in recent years, and is used by organisations to help them reduce financial, reputational and operational risks.

 However, ESG is changing.